openaccesstoimmigrants/EmpowerItaly/README.md

 By using these queries, we can collect different datasets from just one source.

 With this technique, we obtain an SDMX-ML file in XML format.
-We then transform it to JSON and clean it in the dedicated Jupyter Notebook called `SDMX-test.ipynb`.
+We then transform it to JSON and clean it in the dedicated Jupyter Notebook called `D1_cleaning.ipynb`.
 The cleaned data is saved in a dedicated folder named 'Clean'.

 To display the data in our React app, we simply save a constant with the URL of our GitHub repository that points to our new [JSON file in raw version](https://raw.githubusercontent.com/openaccesstoimmigrants/openaccesstoimmigrants/main/_datasets/Clean/.ipynb_checkpoints/continent_data-checkpoint.json).